rabestro/aura-telegram-bot/README.md

 ### Public Knowledge Base

 The bot's "public brain" is a simple text file (`knowledge_base.txt`).
-You can edit this file to provide the bot with any general information you want it to know.
-This could be anything from your Wi-Fi password for guests to the user manual for your coffee machine.
-This file is safe to commit to Git.
+Use it only for non-sensitive, public information (e.g., device model notes, general procedures).
+Do not store passwords, tokens, or private data here.
+For sensitive information, use the Private Wiki pattern below.
 ### Extending with Integrations

 The code is structured to be easily extendable.
 To add new integrations: